qrion25/nethealth2025/README.md

 ### 5. Set up Weather API (Optional, but Recommended)

-Sign up for a free account at [WeatherAPI.com](https://www.weatherapi.com/signup.aspx) and get your API key.
+Sign up for a free account at <a href="https://www.weatherapi.com/signup.aspx" target="_blank" rel="noopener noreferrer">WeatherAPI.com</a> and get your API key.

 **macOS / Linux:**
 ```bash